UP | HOME

 sudo dnf install spot python3-spot spot-devel spot-doc

 or a subset of those packages.
 The package spot contains the command-line tools, python3-spot contains the Python bindings, spot-devel contains the C++ header files, and spot-doc the documentation that you can also find online.
-Those packages depends on libspot that contains the shared libraries.
+Those packages depend on libspot that contains the shared libraries.

 Installing as a Conda package